Is Your School’s Marketing Fragile?

 - Is your website mobile-enabled?
 When was it last updated?
 Does it have engaging content?
 Or does it have a bunch of broken links?

-- Have you recently reviewed the marketing collateral that you provide after a tour or open house?
-Are they of good quality?
-How do they need to be improved?
+- Have you recently reviewed the take-home materials you provide after a tour or open house?
+How can they need be improved?

 - Do you have a strong social media presence?